 Humpback whales: Commonly seen in the park’s waters, particularly in Glacier Bay and Bartlett Cove.

-Sea otters: Frequently seen in the park’s waters, particularly in Bartlett Cove and Reid Inlet.
+Sea otters: Frequently seen in its waters, particularly in Bartlett Cove and Reid Inlet.

-Bears: Commonly seen in the park, particularly in the Bartlett Cove and Reid Inlet areas.
+Bears: Commonly seen, particularly in the Bartlett Cove and Reid Inlet areas.

 Hiking and Kayaking

-Reid Glacier Trail: A 4-mile out-and-back trail that takes you to the foot of the Reid Glacier.
+Reid Trail: A 4-mile out-and-back trail that takes you to the foot of the Reid Glacier.

-Kayaking in Glacier Bay: A great way to explore the park’s glaciers and fjords up close.
+Kayaking in Glacier Bay: A great way to explore them up close.

 Unique feature: Over 1,000 glaciers, including the famous Margerie Glacier